 What do teachers need to think about when using graphic organizers?

-The flow chart below shows a series of stages which teachers can think about.
+The description below shows a series of stages which teachers can think about.

 Data-handling and glyphs